acch/tinysync/README.md

    The preferred way of running `autosync.sh` is via [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
 In addition to enabling automatic synchronization, the systemd service will delay system shutdown so that a running synchronization is not interrupted.

-   For systemd-based distributions copy the `autosync@.service` file to the folder `/etc/systemd/system` and enable it for your user account:
+   For systemd-based distributions copy the `systemd/autosync@.service` file to the folder `/etc/systemd/system` and enable it for your user account:

+    ```
+    sudo systemctl daemon-reload
     sudo systemctl enable autosync@user
     sudo systemctl start autosync@user
+    ```

    ### Gnome Desktop

    For Gnome on Linux copy the `autosync.desktop` file to the folder `~/.config/autostart/`.
-Edit the desktop entry so that is contains the appropriate path to `autosync.sh`:
+You may need to edit the desktop entry so that is contains the appropriate path to `autosync.sh`:

+    ```
     Exec=/usr/local/bin/autosync.sh
+    ```

    ### KDE Desktop

    For KDE on Linux create a symbolic link to `autosync.sh` in the folder `~/.kde/Autostart/`.

+## Frequently asked questions

+**Q:** Autosync doesn't work, what can I do?

+**A:** First of all, ensure that you have the `inotifywatch` binary installed.
+On most distributions it is provided by a package *inotify-tools*.

+If `inotifywatch` is indeed installed but you are attempting to synchronize a large directory you may need to adapt the kernel parameter */proc/sys/fs/inotify/max_user_watches*.
+In such case you will encounter the following error message when trying to run `autosync.sh`:

+    ```
+    Failed to watch ...; upper limit on inotify watches reached!
+    Please increase the amount of inotify watches allowed per user via `/proc/sys/fs/inotify/max_user_watches'.
+    ```

+To increase the amount of inotify watches, simply create a new file `/etc/sysctl.d/inotify.conf`:

+    ```
+    fs.inotify.max_user_watches = 16384
+    ```

 ## Copyright and license